 Go Star-Hunting in Hollywood

-Los Angeles isn't just the City of Angeles; it's also a city of celebrities who work in Hollywood (and the surrounding California mountains while on location) filming blockbuster movies year after year.
+Los Angeles isn't just the City of Angeles; it's also a city of celebrities who work in Hollywood (and the surrounding California towns while on location) filming blockbuster movies year after year.
 If your teenagers are celebrity-obsessed, consider taking them on a quest for a celebrity sighting, but remember to be polite and respectful—celebrities are people, too.

 One of the best ways to catch a glimpse of a celebrity—other than hitting up celebrity hotspots mentioned earlier in this list—is to buy a ticket on a tour bus of the celebrities' favorite Los Angeles neighborhoods.
-Take two hours (or half the day) and embark on a Hollywood celebrity homes tour (typically $39), which features a narrated 12-person bus ride through the celebrity mansions in the Holywood Hills and a stop at the Hollywood Bowl, where you can take pictures of the Hollywood sign.
+Take two hours (or half the day) and embark on a Hollywood celebrity homes tour (typically $42.50), which features a narrated 12-person bus ride through the celebrity mansions in the Hollywood Hills and a stop at the Hollywood Bowl, where you can take pictures of the Hollywood sign.

 Alternatively, you could visit the famous Hollywood Walk of Fame, where celebrities who have "made it" in Hollywood (and in general in pop culture) are awarded stars on the sidewalk to commemorate their success.
 Be sure to snap a few pictures of your teens standing on the Hollywood stars of their favorite celebrities!